 Finding a way through my new chronic conundrum will restore peace and instil a sense of hope.
 That’s my goal.
 Staying peaceful and organised is one of my major pain management tools.
 It’s critically important!

-Here’s my very simple but effective plan:
+Here’s what my very simple but effective plan looked like:

 - Make an appointment with my GP to deal with some minor general health symptoms;

 - Email my Orthopaedic Surgeon explaining my new worrying bone disease symptoms and worsening existing symptoms;

 - Send a copy of the email to my Endocrinologist;